 They are alert and busy birds and speedy too.
 They can also fly well.

 I won’t know if she lives up to her expectations of being a prolific layer until spring as she started moulting within days of her arrival.
-I have delayed updating this page because she lost her tail within the first few days of being with us and I have been waiting for it to grow back so that I could get a good photo of her.
+I had delayed updating this page because she lost her tail within the first few days of being with us and I had been waiting for it to grow back so that I could get a good photo of her.

-She does have bigger white spots since her moult.
-She is also our smallest girl.
+She did have bigger white spots after her moult.

 In the summer of 2016 we re-homed Honey, Topaz and Butterscotch with Moira at Whitehouse Farm because of plucking issues.
 Later in the year it seemed the right time to add some new girls.